 The COVARIANCE.P function uses the following arguments:

-- Array1 (required argument) – It is a range or array of integer values.
+- Array1 (required argument) – This is a range or array of integer values.

-- Array2 (required argument) – It a range or array of integer values.
+- Array2 (required argument) – This is a second range or array of integer values.

 - If the given arrays contain text or logical values, they are ignored by the COVARIANCE in Excel function.